-Production planning helps to give on-time delivery of products to the customers, which is because of the continuous flow of good quality production.
+It helps to give on-time delivery of products to the customers, which is because of the continuous flow of good quality production.
 The company can face the competition effectively because the output does not stop, and it can beat the competition and get a competitive edge based on market availability.

 9. Improved work environment

-Since all of the production is planned in production planning, there is no excessive pressure on the workers.
+Since all of the production is planned in planning, there is no excessive pressure on the workers.
 There are no untimely notices, and the workers are not overworked.
 This results in improved working conditions for the workers since they can plan their leaves and working hours and also holidays.

 10. Improvement in quality

-Production planning helps to improve the quality of the production.
+It helps to improve the quality of the production.
 Quality consciousness is promoted among the employees, and the production is planned accordingly.

 11. Customer satisfaction

 A consistent and regular supply of goods is maintained to the customers at a reasonable price, which results in improved customer satisfaction.
-All of this happens because of proper production planning.

-12. Reduction of production costs
+12. Reduction of costs

 Types of Production Planning

-1. Advanced scheduling and planning
+1. Advanced schedule and plan

 Advanced planning and scheduling is the management process in which the production capacity and raw materials that are going to be used are allocated to meet the demand.
 This method is suited where the planning methods are simple and less complicated.